skeeto/skeeto.github.com/_posts/2022-02-18-The-wild-west-of-Windows-command-line-parsing.markdown

 as expected, Mingw-w64 has the behavior of an old (pre-2008) Microsoft CRT.
 Also expected, CPython implicitly does whatever the underlying C runtime does, so its exact command line behavior depends on which version of Visual Studio was used to build the Python binary.
-[Both OpenJDK][jdk] and Rust (LLVM) [pragmatically call CommandLineToArgvW][rust].
+OpenJDK [pragmatically calls CommandLineToArgvW][jdk].
 Go (gc) [does its own parsing][go], with behavior mixed between CommandLineToArgvW and some of Microsoft's CRTs, but not quite matching either.
+The same goes for Rust (LLVM) [doing its own argument parsing][rust] as of just a few months ago, but previously calling GetCommandLineW.

 ### Building a command line string